 That being said, living abroad has been one of my most rewarding life experiences.
 It has made me a better person and I wouldn’t change anything about it, not even the really tough days.

 Ross pointed out that teaching English in Vietnam allows you to easily explore more of Southeast Asia.
 It’s an incredible part of the world with so many adventurous activities to offer travelers.
 Our first big gap year was primarily spent backpacking around Southeast Asia.
-We started our overland journey in Vietnam when we crossed the border from China.
+We started our overland journey in Vietnam, crossing the border from China.

 It really is a fantastic country.
 We spent 30 days traveling from North to South Vietnam without taking a single flight.
 There were lots of buses, an overnight train, and even a 4-day motorbike trip across the Central Highlands.
 It was an incredible journey that took us on incredible adventures such as trekking in Sapa, boating in Ninh Binh, a cycling food tour in Hoi An, and visiting a floating market in the Mekong Delta.
 They were amongst the first posts we ever published!